ZeeChono/GradientCodeReadDocs/docs/source/cluster_setup.rst

       :width: 300px
       :height: 400px
       :align: center
-- Storage Configuration, for free tier, you have 30 gb in total, free to modify it as you need
+- Storage Configuration, for free tier, you have 30 gb in total, free to modify it as you need.
+(But it may have the least storage requirement)

    .. image:: assets/7_instance.png
       :alt: Set the storage option